Santa Clarita community holds vigil for Robert Fuller, demands answers in hanging death

 Community members held a vigil in Santa Clarita Saturday in honor of Robert Fuller, a 24-year-old Black man found hanged from a tree outside Palmdale City Hall earlier this month.

-About 30 people gathered in Central Park to remember the life of Fuller and to demand answers about his death.
+About 30 people gathered in Central Park to remember Fuller’s life and to demand answers about his death.

 “I do think, especially with the BLM movement, authorities are starting to take everything into consideration because we do want to know if there was foul play or not… Or if this was a mental health issue,” activist Annie Astorga said.